Simatwa/gpt-cli/README.md

 - Chat with ChatGPT conversationally.
  - Stream or Non-stream responses
  - Maintain record of the chats
-- Generate Images
- - Based on your prompt or ChatGPT generated description
+- Generate Images - Based on your prompt or ChatGPT generated description
 - Interact with the system commands on the fly
-- Fully customized Commandline Interface
+- Fully customizable Commandline Interface

 ### Prerequisites